Convert Microsoft to LINUX: Print Scan Fax

 3. Lastly you go back into the Printer Admin Program and select Manage Printers and pick the 6200/6210 Printer as your default and try it.

-I have only seen one printer problem in the Suse Linux world.
 If you change printers or configure a new printer, sometimes the configuration file for CUPS (Common UNIX Printing Services) gets corrupted.
 You will get the error: CUPS Daemon died during initialization .
 Well do not panic.
 Here is the solution, I discovered:

 1. Please download the following file cupsd_conf_fix.txt and use it to replace the current cupsd.conf one in the directory /etc/cups .
 Note, if you use the Konqueror when you are reading this webpage , simply click on Save as and it will default to the above name on your /home/user1/Desktop directory.
 Make sure you save it in the Desktop directory.
 If the file instead comes up inside a web page just click on File | save as and it should again default to the proper name.